dotnet/corefx/Documentation/project-docs/dogfooding.md

 ## Install prerequisites

-1. Acquire the latest nightly .NET Core SDK by downloading the zip or tarball listed in https://github.com/dotnet/core-sdk#installers-and-binaries (for example, https://dotnetcli.blob.core.windows.net/dotnet/Sdk/master/dotnet-sdk-latest-win-x64.zip ) into a new folder for instance `C:\dotnet`.
+1. Acquire the latest nightly .NET Core SDK by downloading the zip or tarball listed in https://github.com/dotnet/core-sdk#installers-and-binaries (for example, https://dotnetcli.blob.core.windows.net/dotnet/Sdk/master/dotnet-sdk-latest-win-x64.zip ) into a new folder, for instance `C:\dotnet`.

 2. By default, the dotnet CLI will use the globally installed SDK if it matches the major/minor version you request and has a higher revision.
 To force it to use the locally installed SDK, you must set an environment variable `DOTNET_MULTILEVEL_LOOKUP=0` in your shell.
 You can use `dotnet --info` to verify what version of the Shared Framework it is using.

 3. Reminder: if you are using a local copy of the dotnet CLI, take care that when you type `dotnet` you do not inadvertently pick up a different copy that you may have in your path.
-On Windows, for example, if you use a Command Prompt, a global copy may be in the path, so use the fully qualified path to your local `dotnet` (e.g. `C:\dotnet\dotnet.exe`) .
+On Windows, for example, if you use a Command Prompt, a global copy may be in the path, so use the fully qualified path to your local `dotnet` (e.g. `C:\dotnet\dotnet.exe`).
 If you receive an error "error NETSDK1045: The current .NET SDK does not support targeting .NET Core 3.0." then you may be executing an older `dotnet`.

 After setting up dotnet you can verify you are using the dogfooding version by executing `dotnet --info`.
 Here is an example output at the time of writing:
 ```